Dentistry

 • Fever, chills, or general illness

-• Pus, bad taste, or odor coming from around the tooth
+• Pus, bad taste, or odour coming from around the tooth

 • Pain that radiates to your ear, temple, or throat